 Is MySQL 100% free?

-MySQL Community Edition is free and open-source.
-However, enterprise features and support plans are paid.
+MySQL Community Edition is open-source and free.
+Enterprise features and support packages, however, need payment.

 Which free database is best for beginners?